DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-06-27-user-research-round-6-findings.md

 Using months (placement window option 2) was considered an acceptable alternative but would take more time for school users to enter and would not remove the need to still have a follow up conversation with ITT providers to discuss more specific dates.

-Using date ranges (placement window option 3) was felt to add unnecessary extra effort to adding a placement because schools often would not have specific start and end dates in mind and their capacity might not always be in consecutive periods (e.g. they might have capacity in Autumn or Summer term but not in the Spring term).
+Using date ranges (placement window option 3) was felt to add unnecessary extra effort to adding a placement because schools often would not have specific start and end dates in mind (without discussing these with a provider) and their capacity might not always be in consecutive periods (e.g. they might have capacity in the Autumn and Summer terms but not in the Spring term).

 ## Hypotheses to test